thomasgillanscott/oneconsultation-docs/setup-steps.md

 ## (Optional Step 4: check network firewall rules)
 Once in production it's likely that most users accessing OneConsultation will be doing so from outside of your corporate firewall, so no changes are necessary.
 Whilst conducting trials, however, you may be using OneConsultation within your corporate network boundary, in which case you should make sure that sufficient access is enabled to reach OneConsultation's video bridging services.

-In order to use OneConsultation, ensure web-browser clients have UDP access outbound to:
+In order to use OneConsultation, ensure web-browser clients have access outbound to:

  - 51.140.26.197
  - 51.140.115.27